nickriches/linguistics_handbook/docs/lecture notes/02 - Word Classes.md

 ### Categorization of word classes

 1. Content versus function words
-   1. Content words = Nouns, Verbs, Adjectives, Adverbs. (in Speech and Language Therapy, these are sometimes called 'information-carrying words')
+   1. Content words = Nouns, Verbs, Adjectives, Adverbs (in Speech and Language Therapy, these are sometimes called 'information-carrying words')
-   2. Function words = Determiners, Prepositions
+   2. Function words = Determiners, Pronouns, Prepositions (and maybe certain types of verbs, we will come to this later)
 2. Open versus closed class.
 Open class words permit new members, while closed class words don't.
 NB all content words are open, and all function words are closed.
    1. Open = Nouns, Verbs, Adjectives, Adverbs
-   2. Closed = Determiners, Prepositions.
+   2. Closed = Determiners, Pronouns, Prepositions.
 3. What the words do in the sentence?
    1. Referring words = Nouns, Pronouns
    2. Modifying words = Adjectives and Adverbs